USS Allagash

 USS Allagash (AO-97) was an Cimarron-class oiler constructed for the U.S. Navy for use in World War II.
 She had the dangerous task of supplying fuel and ammunition to ships in and near combat area.

-Allagash was laid down on 26 October 1944 at Sparrows Point, Maryland, by the Bethlehem Steel Co. under a Maritime Commission contract (MC hull 2559); launched on 14 April 1945; sponsored by Mrs. Reuben D. Vining; acquired by the Navy on a loan-charter basis on 21 August 1945; and commissioned that same day.
+Allagash was laid down on 26 October 1944 at Sparrows Point, Maryland, by the Bethlehem Steel Co. under a United States Maritime Commission contract (MC hull 2559); launched on 14 April 1945; sponsored by Mrs. Reuben D. Vining; acquired by the Navy on a loan-charter basis on 21 August 1945; and commissioned that same day.

 World War II North Atlantic operations

 The oiler departed Baltimore on 27 August for shakedown training in Chesapeake Bay.
 She completed this cruise—interrupted by an availability at the Norfolk Navy Yard between 4 and 15 September—late in that month and put to sea from Norfolk, Virginia, on 28 September, bound for the West Indies.
 Operating from Guantanamo Bay, Cuba, the ship spent the next 10 weeks carrying fuel oil between ports on the Gulf Coast of the United States and bases in the West Indies.
 She also conducted underway refueling exercises before returning to Norfolk on 10 December and remaining there for the rest of the year.